-Total amount of the remunerations and social contributions included in the expenses for external services is as follows:
+The Group is a related party with its executive directors and management board.
+The total amount of the paid remunerations, honoraria and social securities, included in salaries and benefits and expenses for hired services is as follows:

-2011 2010 Board of Directors 206 177
+2011 2010 Board of Directors 179 63

-18. Events after the balance sheet date
+16. Events after the balance sheet date

-There were no events after balance date requiring corrections of the financial statements or disclosures.
+There are no events after the balance sheet date of the Group that would require additional disclosures in the financial statements.